Here are some resources relevant to a project on confidence and its role in decision and learning that I have been undertaking for the last few years:

 This page contains brief introductions to some of this research.

-Slides and talks
+Slides and videos

 A French National Research Agency-funded project